-Moments after our arrival, we were suddenly surrounded by a bunch of the seniors from TCI.
+Moments after our arrival, we were suddenly surrounded by a bunch of seniors from TCI.

-The lesson I learned that night was, “He who enters the room with the best-looking lady on his arm, owns the room.
+The lesson I learned was, “He who enters the room with the best-looking lady on his arm owns the room.”

-So in honor of that special night, whenever I plan on attending an important event like the opening night cocktail party of a radio convention, or a big film festival, I always ask my friends Joasia or Marnie to grace me with their presence.
-(Photos of Joasia and Marnie on top)
+So in honor of that special night, whenever I attend an important event like the opening night cocktail party of a radio convention or a big film festival, I always ask Joasia or Marnie to grace me with their presence.

 Have you ever noticed that the artist takes no responsibility for the ticket prices?

 I think I’m up for Hybrid vehicles; all-electric or all-gas puts too much power in the hands of too few.

 Sometimes too many choices freeze us.

 I see those orange cones everywhere, but I seldom see anybody working.
 Why don’t they put them out when they’re needed instead of screwing up traffic?